Gevika/map_metagenome/instructions/README.md

 2) Download the parsing script **parse_bioproject.py** from the [OilMetagenomesDB](https://github.com/agni-bioinformatics-lab/OilMetagenomesDB) repository

+3) Na
-3) Navigate in the console to the folder where your script is located
+vigate in the console to the folder where your script is located

 4) Use the **parse_bioproject.py** script to collect metadata from NCBI
 ```ruby